Replacing the tires on your car is an unavoidable expense, but there are ways to make sure you’re getting the best

-In addition to great prices, Sam’s Club also offers price matching if you find a better “all-in” price on tires at a competing store.
+In addition to good prices, Sam’s Club also offers price matching if you find a better “all-in” price on tires at a competing store.
 To get a price match, you can bring a recent “all-in” quote to your nearest store.
 “All-in” pricing includes the cost of several things including the tires themselves, mounting and balancing, lifetime balance and rotation services.
 For more details on “all-in” pricing and the “Dare to Compare Promise,” visit the website.

 Finally, be sure to check out available deals and promotions online to get the best price.
-When I visited the website in November 2021, there were offers for $80 off sets of four Goodyear, Pirelli and BF Goodrich tires as well as a Plus Member offer for $40 off installation.
+When I visited the website in November 2022, there were offers for $80 off sets of four Goodyear, Pirelli, BF Goodrich and Michelin tires as well as a Plus Member offer for $40 off.

 2. How To Schedule an Appointment at Sam’s Club Tire Center